 c.
 No spectators will be to sit/stand in the immediate areas behind the goal lines with the exception of official ASK photographers.

-VIII.
+IX.
 PROTESTS & DISPUTES

 A. There will be no protests allowed.